HSRP & VRRP Questions

 Explanation

-A VRRP router receiving a packet with the TTL not equal to 255 must discard the packet (only one possible hop) -> B is correct.
+A VRRP router receiving a packet with the TTL not equal to 255 must discard the packet (only one possible hop) -> Answer B is correct.

-Currently there are three VRRP versions which are versions 1, 2 and 3 -> E is correct.
+Currently there are three VRRP versions which are versions 1, 2 and 3 -> Answer E is correct.

 VRRP uses multicast address 224.0.0.18 and supports plaintext or MD5 authentication.